kyutai-labs/moshi/README.md

  Moshi models **two streams of audio**: one corresponds to Moshi, and one to the user.
  At inference, the stream from the user is taken from the audio input, and the one for Moshi is sampled from.
-Along that, Moshi predicts text tokens corresponding to its own speech which greatly improves the quality of its generation.
+Along that, Moshi predicts text tokens corresponding to its own speech, its **inner monologue**, which greatly improves the quality of its generation.
 A small depth transformer models inter codebook dependencies for a given step, while a large, 7B parameter Transformer models the temporal dependencies.
 Moshi achieves a theoretical latency of 160ms (80ms for the frame size of Mimi + 80ms of acoustic delay), with a practical overall latency as low as 200ms.